Code-Institute-Submissions/webzone-milestone-project-three/README.md

 * [Heroku](https://heroku.com/)

 Heroku is a cloud platform as a service (PaaS) supporting several programming languages.
 One of the first cloud platforms, Heroku has been in development since June 2007, when it supported only the Ruby programming language, but now supports Java, Node.js, Scala, Clojure, Python, PHP, and Go.
+Heroku is the platform where this project has been deployed.

 * [Dev Tools](https://developers.google.com/web/tools/chrome-devtools)